-We believe that our cash and cash equivalents and short-term investments of \$14.5 million on hand at June 30, 2016, coupled with our access to the ATM, are sufficient to fund operations into the second quarter of 2017.
+We believe that our cash and cash equivalents of \$4.5 million on hand at March 31, 2017, coupled with our access to the ATM, are sufficient to fund operations through the second quarter of 2017.
 However, our future capital requirements will depend upon numerous unpredictable factors, including, without limitation, the cost, timing, progress and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates, our efforts to implement new collaborations, licenses and strategic transactions, general and administrative expenses, capital expenditures and other unforeseen uses of cash.
 To complete the development and commercialization of our products, we will need to raise substantial amounts of additional capital to fund our operations.
 We do not have any committed sources of financing and cannot give assurance that alternate funding will be available in a timely manner, on acceptable terms or at all.
 We may need to pursue dilutive equity financings, such as the issuance of shares of common stock, preferred stock, convertible debt or other convertible or exercisable securities, which financings could dilute the percentage ownership of our current common stockholders and could significantly lower the market value of our common stock.